alternatelabs/bifrost/README.md

 ### 3. Broadcast messages from the server

-Generate a token and send it to the realtime service
+Generate a token and send it to bifrost

 ```ruby
 data = {